Sexual Harassment Complaint Proceedures Involving Students

 B. Intent to File An Internal Sexual Harassment Complaint

 C. Internal Sexual Harassment Complaint Form for Students

 Montclair State University is committed to the principles of academic and professional excellence and to fostering a positive learning and working environment for its students and employees.
 The civil and respectful treatment of one another is a foundation of this principle, and antisocial behavior such as sexual harassment is prohibited and will not be tolerated by the University.
 On March 2, 1989, the Board of Trustees approved a Resolution Prohibiting Sexual Harassment.
-(Herein includes Sexual Assault) This resolution remains in full force and effect (Attachment A).
+(Herein includes Sexual Assault) This resolution remains in full force and effect.